 New to hosting online events?
-Check out this collection of resources.
+Check out this collection of virtual event planner resources.

 The value of virtual events

-While virtual events may seem like they’d be less engaging, you’d be surprised at the value they can bring.
-They allow you to bring together a wider audience.
-Travel costs that could have prevented attendees from being able to attend a live event are no longer an issue.
+Virtual events exploded in popularity during the pandemic, but they’re proving to be a high-value opportunity regardless of restrictions on live events.
+Not only can they be just as engaging and exciting as in-person events, but they also let creators bring together a wider audience.
+Travel costs that could have prevented attendees (or talent) from being able to attend a live event are no longer an issue.

-Plus, virtual means less overhead costs — after all, you’re not budgeting for a venue, large events staff, and other in-person line items.
-So you get to drastically reduce your outgoings (not to mention, your carbon emissions), while spending more on curating the best virtual event possible.
+Plus, going virtual means you’ll have lower overhead costs — after all, you’re not budgeting for a venue, large event staff, or other in-person line items.
+This means you get to drastically reduce your expenses (not to mention your carbon emissions) while focusing more on curating the best virtual event possible.

 Lastly, there’s the data.
-It’s much easier to track who is watching what when everyone is tuning in online.
-All that attendee data is music to sponsors’ ears, which can make securing the best ones for your online event a whole lot easier.
+It’s much easier to track who’s watching what when everyone’s tuning in online.
+All that attendee data is music to sponsors’ ears, which can make securing the best partners for your online event a whole lot easier.

-- Teach a workshop on your business expertise
+- Host an interactive workshop where you share your business expertise

-- Host a series of courses on perennial gardening
+- Teach a series of courses on perennial gardening

-- Run a question and answer session about your business
+- Run a Q&A session about how you started your business

-- Run an awareness webinar prompting attendees to donate to your cause
+- Run an awareness webinar, with a post-event suggestion to donate to your cause

 - Teach your yoga/art/dance class online